ruphy/daf-d3-unibo-scuole/README.md

 # Introduction
 This reposotory contains a visualization that uses data from the University of Bologna on the different Schools and courses.
 Data has been downloaded from [the open data portal of the University of Bologna](http://dati.comune.bologna.it/).
-Two datasets have been mrged: a dataset with indicators and a dataset with all courses available at the University of Bologna.
+Two datasets have been merged: a dataset with indicators and a dataset with all courses available at the University of Bologna.

-To see the visualization open the index.html file in your browser.
+To see the visualization open the index.html file in your browser or go [here](https://esterpantaleo.github.io/daf-d3-unibo-scuole/).

 # Data preprocessing
 ```